Q: What are the advantages of being on a team?

 Q: How is Junior racing different from Senior/Category racing?

-A: First off, juniors are restricted in their gearing.
+A: First, juniors are restricted in their gearing.
 This is done in order to protect riders' growing bodies (knees in particular), teach proper pedaling technique and level the playing field between more physically developed young riders and those that are not as developed.
 The junior gear restrictions can be found in the USA Cycling rulebook, section 1I4.
 Juniors race by age group rather than category.
 In bigger junior races, juniors are split into 2-3 year age groups (e.g. Boys 10-12, Boys 13-14, Boys 15-16, Men 17-18, Girls 10-12, Girls 13-14, Girls 15-16, Women 17-18) but many smaller races will not have as many separate categories (e.g. Boys 10-18, Girls 10-18).
 Since junior races usually include all categories (Cat.
-1-5), there are often large discrepancies in junior fields.
+1-5), there are often large skill discrepancies in junior fields.
 Most juniors race a combination of category races and junior races throughout the season, although they must abide by junior gear restrictions even when racing in category races.

 Q: How is Young Medalists different from other teams?

 A: First, we use more of our sponsorship money for coaching and team direction for riders as opposed to bikes, equipment, clothing and entry fees.
 This is because we believe that it's important to learn the fundamentals of riding and racing first.
-Sponsorship is a privilege, not a right.
+Sponsorship (ie, free stuff) is a privilege, not a right.
 For 10-14 year olds, the team subsidizes one indoor, track or road group training session per week.
 Second, we encourage young cyclists to participate in a variety of activities, not just cycling.
-In the Lehigh Valley, it's easy to load up on cycling activities: BRL, the weekly Derby rides, Thursday Night Crits, Masters and Rookies, in addition to road racing.
+In the Lehigh Valley, it's easy to load up on cycling activities in addition to road racing: BRL, the weekly Derby rides, Thursday Night Crits, Masters and Rookies.
 For younger riders, that is really too much time on your bike.
 Cycling is not a load-bearing exercise, nor a 10,000-touch skill-based discipline, and children benefit from playing other sports.
 There is plenty of time as a teen to develop the endurance and strength necessary to succeed in cycling.

 Q: What is the difference between Team Young Medalists and Young Medalists High Performance (YMHP)?